p≡p for iOS¶

 Settings - Accounts¶

-Account settings are used to configure account specific settings, e.g. related to IMAP/SMTP settings of the current accounts and to remove any account in the app.
+Account settings are used to configure e.g. IMAP or SMTP settings of the current account.

 Accounts can be removed by sliding the name of the account to the left.